About the Book

 When psychologists first studied impostor phenomenon, they suspected it was experienced primarily by women.

 However, it was quickly determined that a lot of men feel like impostors too.

 In fact, it is one of the few psychological issues initially thought to affect primarily women that later was determined to relate to both genders.

 (It’s one of the many reasons why I hate the title of the book — a title I didn’t want and fought against, but clearly lost!)
-Suggestion…not sure about stressing that you hate the title of your own book is critical for people to know.
-It is what it is.

 Over the years, I’ve met countless men who suffer terribly from their fraud fears.

 Among them a member of the Canadian mounted police, an attorney who’d argued before the Supreme Court, a professor who won the McArthur “Genius” Award, and an entire team of aerospace engineers, one who spoke of the “sheer terror” he feels when handed a major assignment.

 This of course begs the question, if men identify with the impostor syndrome too, why is my book aimed primarily at women?